 Day 1.
 Welcome to the Rockies!

-Our private shuttle will meet you at the Calgary International Airport and drive the group to our lodge in beautiful Fernie.
+Our private shuttle will meet you at the Calgary International Airport and drive the group to our lodge in beautiful Fernie, about 3.5hrs away.

 Upon arrival, we encourage you to unpack, settle in and rest up for the week of adventure ahead.
 The lodge will be our home base for the next few days of Fernie trail riding.
-Your bikes will be awaiting your arrival, fully charged up and ready for some fun.
-If you brought your own ebike, we’ll provide bike stands, tools, and helping hands for anyone needing assistance.
+Your bikes will be awaiting fully charged and ready to rock.
+Season to taste with your own pedals, saddle, or grips if you so wish.
+If bringing your own ebike, we’ll provide stands, tools, and helping hands for anyone needing assistance.

 Tonight, we’ll all enjoy dinner together as we prep for an amazing week of riding.